trapdoorsec/blog/reverse.codes/content/blog/about-me.md

 development, then application security roles, and I now find myself in cybersecurity governance, risk management & compliance, and leadership positions.

 I've seen a lot of things change and a lot of things stay the same over the years.
-I mainly write about the technologies I've learned
-, or ideas I've come across.
+I mainly write about the technologies I've learned, or ideas I've come across.

 :detective: In case you're curious, I'll save you some OSINT legwork.
 LinkedIn leaked most of it back in 2021 so you may as well read it here anyway.